Transgender Facial Surgery

 • Chondrolaryngoplasty, also known as tracheal shave or Adam’s apple reduction to reduce the size of the thyroid cartilage.

-If you are considering transgender facial surgery, the first step is to arrange a consultation with a specialist surgeon who has the knowledge and expertise to perform such surgery.
+If you are considering transgender facial surgery, the first step is to arrange a consultation with a specialist surgeon who has the knowledge and expertise to perform such surgery to find which one of these procedures is the best one for your needs.

-As it is such a specialist subject, it is important to find out as much as you can about your surgeon to ensure that they have performed the procedures before.
+Since it is such a specialist subject, it is important to find out as much as you can about your surgeon to ensure that they have performed these procedures before and have expertise in facial feminisation surgery.

-It is not uncommon for patients to also be contact with a counsellor during transgender transition along with taking hormone therapy medication before undergoing surgery.
+It is not uncommon for patients to also be in contact with a counsellor during transgender transition, along with taking hormone therapy medication before undergoing surgery.
 Hormone therapy can also change the way the face and skin appear over a set period of time.

 Surgery of such kind is not something to be taken lightly, especially due to the nature of the operation and the multiple surgeries involved.
-Your consultant will be able to discuss your needs and options with you to ensure you are an ideal candidate for each procedure.
+Your consultant will be able to discuss your needs and options with you to ensure you are an ideal candidate for each procedure while explaining to you what outcomes and results can be achieved for you.

-The most common cosmetic surgery procedures performed in transgender facial surgery are designed to rectify the differences between a male / female feature, including:
+The most common cosmetic surgery procedures performed in transgender facial feminisation surgery are designed to rectify the differences between male/female features, including:

-Bone can be shaved so that the jaw and chin appear more feminine.
+• Bone can be shaved so that the jaw and chin appear more feminine and less pointy.

-Tracheal shave to significantly reduce the size of the Adam’s apple, a distinct male feature.
+• Tracheal shave to significantly reduce the size of the Adam’s apple, which is a distinct male feature.

-Cheek augmentation to create a forward, fuller looking set of cheeks with the use of cheek implants.
+• Cheek augmentation to create a forward, fullerlooking set of cheeks with the use of cheek implants or fat transfer.

-Nose jobs to reduce how large and wide the nose is along with pointing downwards more so that it looks more feminine.
+• Nose jobs and alarplasty to reduce how large and wide the nose is, along with pointing downwards more so that it looks more feminine.

 When considering surgery for transgender transformations, it is important to fully understand each procedure that you are undergoing so that an appropriate aftercare plan can be put in place for recovery.

-Some cosmetic surgery procedures can take up to 2 months to heal and see results, so aftercare is particularly important if you are undergoing multiple surgeries at the same time.
+Some cosmetic surgery procedures can take up to 2 months to heal and for the results to be visible; therefore, aftercare is especially important if you are undergoing multiple surgeries at the same time.
+This will allow you to have the best results possible.

 Read Our Patient Reviews